sanorajohn/mini-homelab/ActiveDirectory-Notes/user-management.md

 Since domain joins require the client to use the **DC as its DNS**, the join failed.

 ### How I Fixed It
-- Opened Windows 10 network adapter settings
-- Went into IPv4 properties
+- Ran `ipconfig` on both the Windows Server 2022 Domain Controller and the Windows 10 VM
-- Manually set the DNS server to the **Domain Controller’s IP address**
+- Noticed that the Windows 10 VM was using a different DNS server than the Domain Controller
-- Saved the settings and restarted the network
+- Opened VMware network settings and made sure both VMs were on the same network type (NAT/VMnet8)
+- Ensured the Windows 10 VM was receiving the correct DNS information from the same network as the Domain Controller
-- Verified connectivity using `ping <DC-IP>`
+- Verified the DNS and IP settings again using `ipconfig`
+- Confirmed connectivity by pinging the Domain Controller
 - Attempted the domain join again
-- Successfully joined the domain after DNS was corrected
+- Successfully joined the domain once both machines were using the same DNS source

 ### What I Learned
-- Windows clients MUST use the Domain Controller as their DNS server
+- Domain joins fail when the client and Domain Controller use different DNS servers
+- `ipconfig` is the fastest way to compare network settings between machines
-- VMware NAT/Host-Only networks can assign incorrect DNS automatically
+- VMware network modes (NAT, Host-Only, Bridged) can cause mismatched DNS if not aligned
+- Both VMs must be on the same virtual network for Active Directory to work properly
-- Most domain join issues are DNS-related, not credential-related
+- Most domain join issues are DNS or network configuration problems, not credential problems
-- Always check IP, DNS, and network mode when joining a domain

 # Active Directory Practice – Creating Users